 A Covington Catholic High School parent contacted Heavy to call the video and story about the students taunting a Native American “fake news.”

-A white teenager from the Kentucky Catholic school, surrounded by laughing and jeering classmates wearing Make America Great Again apparel, is seen taunting a Native American during the Indigenous People’s Day March in Washington D.C.
+A white teenager from the Kentucky Catholic school, surrounded by classmates wearing Make America Great Again apparel, is seen standing face-to-face with a Native American elder during the Indigenous People’s Day March in Washington D.C.
 Friday.

 The woman who emailed Heavy is not the mother of the student seen in the face of the Native American man, but is the mother of a Covington Catholic student who was at the rally.
 The student at the center of the video has been identified as Nick Sandmann, a junior at Covington Catholic, after he came forward to issue a statement.
 Sandmann says he and his classmates were not mocking or intimidating the Native American protesters and had started “school spirit” chants after being yelled at by an unrelated group from the Black Hebrew Israelites.